 - Accepting guidance and supervision from staff.

-- Monthly instructor meetings and check-ins with the director.
+- Monthly instructor meetings and check-ins with the managing director.

-- Communication with the director or other staff regarding concerns, updates, or challenges.
+- Communication with the managing director regarding concerns, updates, or challenges.

-- Aide in a collective maintenance of a welcome teaching environment.
+- Aide in collective maintenance of a welcome teaching environment.